Stacy Lloyd, Ph.D.

 About the FIRST Partnership

-Long-time partners, University of Alabama at Birmingham (UAB) and Tuskegee University (TU), have come together to establish the Benjamin-Carver (BC) FIRST Scientists—an NIH funded initiative dedicated to building a community of researchers who are committed to inclusive excellence.
+Long-time partners, University of Alabama at Birmingham (UAB) and Tuskegee University (TU), have come together to establish the Benjamin-Carver (BC) FIRST Scientists—an NIH funded initiative dedicated to building a community of researchers who are committed to health equity research.

 BC scientists, named after Dr. Regina Benjamin (18th US Surgeon General and UAB graduate) and George Washington Carver (a nationally recognized TU scientist), inspire and challenge early-career faculty.
 The institutions do this by surrounding BC Scientists with a comprehensive support infrastructure that includes sponsors, mentors, career coaches, institutional research navigators, and professional development opportunities.
 Ultimately, with such support, FIRST BC Scientists will be poised to grow in their careers and facilitate innovation and collaboration.